prs513rosewood/MolecularDynamics/_project/milestone04.md

 The term \\(\propto r^{-12}\\) is a simple model for Pauli repulsion and the term \\(\propto r^{-6}\\) is a model for London dispersion forces.
 Within this milestone, you will implement this potential via direct summation, i.e. directly using the equation given above without cutting it off at a certain distance.

+Note that it can be useful to create a separate build target with a separate `main.cpp` for this milestone.
+Our notes on [`CMake`](../_notes/CMake) describe how to do that.

 ## A data structure for the atomic system

 Before starting, we introduce a data structure that holds the information on the atomic system, i.e. the positions, velocities, forces etc.